mayank311996/data-engineering-projects/data_warehouse_RedShift_Udacity/README.md

 > STEP 2

+Before starting this step please fil details in `dwh.cfg` and `cluster.cfg` files.
+Those files are empty for security purpose.
+You can get idea of all parameters required by reading `redshift_iac.py` file.

-Run `redshift_iac.py` to create IAM roles, security groups, and Redshift cluster on AWS.
+Run (locally) `redshift_iac.py` to create IAM roles, security groups, and Redshift cluster on AWS.

 > STEP 3

-Run `create_tables.py` to create tables (staging and star schema).
+Run (locally) `create_tables.py` to create tables (staging and star schema).

 > STEP 4

-Run `etl.py` to shift data from S3 to staging tables and then from staging tables to star schema.
+Run (locally) `etl.py` to shift data from S3 to staging tables and then from staging tables to star schema.

 ## Directory Tree